 The service desk as we know it

-In 2030, chatbots, scripts, and other tools will fully take over the relatively simple and repetitive work that some service desk employees now do.
+By 2030, chatbots, scripts, and other tools will have taken over the simple, repetitive tasks that some service desk employees now do.

-Although the digital workforce probably won’t take over the service desk any time soon, it will in 2030.
+Although the digital workforce probably won’t take over the service desk any time soon, by 2030, that could all change.
 Why?
-Thanks to new and improved technologies such as AI and chatbots, the need for a service desk staffed by people that handle repetitive calls will simply disappear.
+Thanks to new and improved technologies such as AI and chatbots, the need for a service desk staffed by people handling repetitive calls will simply disappear.

-In 2030, chatbots, scripts, and other tools will fully take over the relatively simple and repetitive work that some service desk employees now do.
+By 2030, chatbots, scripts, and other tools will have taken over the simple, repetitive tasks that some service desk employees now do.
 Take for instance resetting passwords or assigning user rights.
 Some service desks still do this manually.
-But should an employee really handle these simple tasks when a chatbot can do it in a fraction of a second?
+But why should an employee handle these simple tasks when a chatbot can do it in a fraction of a second?
 And why should service desk employees spend their entire day giving customers standard answers from a knowledge item?
 All this does is create high staff turnover.
-So why not involve the computer?
+So why not start automating?

-Customers are becoming used to being more empowered.
-Most organizations already have a self-service portal or knowledge base in place where customers can find their own answers.
-This will go even further at the service desk of the future.
-If customers can’t find what they need themselves, a chatbot will be ready to help them.
+Customers are getting used to being more empowered.
+Most organizations already have a self-service portal or knowledge base where customers can find their own answers.
+At the service desk of the future, this will go even further.
+And, if customers can’t find what they need themselves, a chatbot will be ready to help them.
 The technology is already quite advanced – just imagine what it will be like in 2030.

 Apart from offering first-line support, the service desk also plays a key role in both customer experience (CX) and employee experience (EX).
-Service desk employees are the face of your organization: customers will often judge a company by their interaction with its service desk.
-After all, for most customers, the service desk is their first point of contact.
-The same goes for the employees of an organization.
+Service desk employees are the face of your organization: customers and employees will often judge your company based on their interactions with your service desk.

 Because service desk employees handle lots of similar calls on a daily basis, often with the help of standard answers or knowledge items, customer experience and employee experience don’t always get the attention they deserve.
 More often than not, service desk managers focus more on employee efficiency and targets rather than on providing excellent service.

 Already, customer experience and employee experience are becoming increasingly important for most organizations.
 This won’t change in 2030.
-In fact, customer experience and employee experience will become even more important for business.
+In fact, customer experience and employee experience will become even more of a priority for businesses.

-We can safely assume that the service desk of the future needs a different type of service desk employee.
-Calls that can’t be solved by the modern technology are either more complex or more geared towards the human aspect.
-This means service desk managers have to be creative with how they employ service desk employees.
-Let’s take a look at the various roles of the service desk in 2030.
+It’s pretty clear that the service desk of the future will need a different type of service desk employee.
+With the digital workforce handling repetitive calls, service desk managers will have to be creative with how they deploy service desk employees.
+Here’s what service desk employees will be doing in 2030:

-In 2030, front office employees no longer simply solve relatively easy calls for IT, FM, or HR.
-Instead, their role becomes more focused on hospitality, customer experience, and employee experience.
-Since chatbots and other technology will deal with repetitive tasks, service desks can spend more time and effort on providing excellent service with a smile.
+In 2030, front office employees will no longer be found solving relatively easy calls for IT, FM, or HR.
+Instead, their role will become more focused on hospitality, customer experience, and employee experience.
+Since chatbots and other technology will deal with repetitive tasks, service desks can spend more time and effort on delighting customers.

 Handling complex calls

 Of course, there will always be questions that technology can’t solve.
 That’s why the service desk of the future needs skilled service staff to solve more complex calls.
-This may take the form of a skilled service desk or back-office teams.
+This may take the form of a service desk or a back-office team.

 Serving as a single point of contact

-In 2030, customer experience and employee experience will be top priority for most organizations.
-This means organizations will adopt a fully-fledged Enterprise Service Management (ESM) approach that allows them to provide excellent service.
+As mentioned, in 2030, customer experience and employee experience will be top priority for most organizations.
+This means many will likely adopt a fully-fledged Enterprise Service Management (ESM) approach, which will allow them to provide excellent service.

 A single point of contact (SPOC) is crucial for ESM.
 That’s why the service desk of the future will transform into a SPOC.
-Thanks to a SPOC, your customer knows that their question or issue will be properly addressed by the appropriate person.
+This way, customers will know that their question or issue will be properly addressed by the appropriate person.

 In 2030, every organization will offer a SPOC in some shape or form.
 Your SPOC and its employees will be the face of your organization.
-Some organizations adopt a physical service desk as a SPOC, but of course, this isn’t always possible if you have various locations.
-In such cases, a digital SPOC is also an option.
+And, in cases where a physical SPOC isn’t an option, organizations will opt for a digital SPOC.